 How Microsoft and IBM Are Killing Potential of These Patents

 Corporations continuously invest in R&D to maintain their competitive edge.
-A good portion of this investment further goes into building a patent portfolio that helps the company in a number of ways; for example, it defends R&D investments, provides freedom to move in a market, help in collection and avoiding a licensing fee, etc.
+A good portion of this investment further goes into building a patent portfolio that helps the company in a number of ways; for example, it defends R&D investments, provides the freedom to move in a market, help in collection and avoiding a licensing fee, etc.

-Do companies find success in getting best ROI when it comes to monetization of their own patent portfolio?
+Do companies find success in getting the best ROI when it comes to monetization of their own patent portfolio?
 No.

 Why Do Companies Fail in Getting the Best ROI on their Patent Portfolio?

 It happens because corporations focus a lot on a particular set of patents when comes to patent monetization.
 This set majorly comprises of patents filed in a technological area where a company has expertise.
 Let’s name these patents as core patents.

 It is comparatively easy to identify monetization opportunities for surface patents.
 For example, Samsung can fetch high market value for its patents on displays, wireless communication, etc. as these are the areas where Samsung’s strength lies.

 What about the patents that safeguard an invention in a technological area other than where a company’s expertise lies?
 A similar amount of resources gets spent on these patents, too.
 Let’s call these buried patents.